 In this Annual Report on Form 10-K, references to "dollars" and "\$" are to United States dollars.

-Nu Skin, Pharmanex and ageLOC are our trademarks.
+Nu Skin, Pharmanex, ageLOC, and Epoch are our trademarks.
 The italicized product names used in this Annual Report on Form 10-K are product names and also, in certain cases, our trademarks.

 PART I

 ITEM 1.
 BUSINESS